polytope-labs/hyperbridge/modules/ismp/pallets/token-gateway/README.md

 The pallet requires some setting up before the teleport function is available for use in the runtime.

-1. Request token gateway addresses for the EVM chains of interest by dispatching the `request_token_gateway_address` extrinsic.
+1. Register your native asset directly on `Hyperbridge` by dispatching  `TokenGovernor::create_erc6160_asset`.
 2. Register a map of local asset Ids to their token gateway equivalents by dispatching `register_assets` extrinsic.
-    Note: This registration must be done for the native asset also.
+    Note: This registration must be done for your native asset also.
+3. Request token gateway addresses for the EVM chains of interest by dispatching the `request_token_gateway_address` extrinsic.

 ## Dispatchable Functions